Bedlington Terriers

 Bedlingtons were also significantly used by the miners as ratters and they are still sometimes used for this task today.

-Other historical information reveals that the gypsies trained this dog breed for poaching and the miners used them as pit fighters - hard to imagine.
-Later on, they became popular companions to the nobility.
+Other historical information reveals that the gypsies trained this dog breed for poaching and sadly the miners used them as pit fighters - hard to imagine.
+Later on, they became popular companions of the nobility.

 Today the breed is often seen participating in dog sports and competing in conformance.